I, the undersigned (“Releasor”), as a condition of being permitted by Ruby’s Inn, Inc. (“Ruby’s Inn”) to

 Equipment Rented at Winter Adventure Center: Ice Skates, Skis, Snowshoes, and Fat Tire Bikes.

 I. Ice Skating

-- People ahead of you have the right of way.
-It is your responsibility to avoid hitting or disrupting them.
+• People ahead of you have the right of way.
+It is your responsibility to avoid hitting or

-- Keep exits clear.
+• Keep exits clear.
 Before getting on ice, look for oncoming skaters.
-Do not sit on dasher boards.
+Do not sit on dasher

-- Don’t carry children or other items while skating.
-No eating, drinking or smoking on the ice.
+• Don’t carry children or other items while skating.
+No eating, drinking or smoking (including

 Failure to use good judgment, skate responsibly, or follow the Responsibility Code will result in a loss of skating privileges.

 II.
 Cross Country Skiing, Snowshoeing, and Fat Tire Biking

 • Check the weather forecast for your destination and bring along proper clothing and